Blog of Dentist in Spokane Valley

 The dental team at Coulter Family Dentistry is excited to start this blog, dedicated to patient education and oral health.

 Conveniently located in the Spokane Valley, Coulter Family Dentistry welcomes patients of all ages.
-Dr. Travis Coulter, Dr. Elizabeth Coulter and our dental team are committed to excellence and education with regards to patient care.
+Dr. Travis Coulter, our team and our dental team are committed to excellence and education with regards to patient care.

 Using state of the art technology allows our practice to perform a wider range of diagnoses and treatments in the office, helping to reduce multiple visits and rescheduling, saving our patients time and money.

 We've compiled a range of information within our website to help our patient community learn about the services we provide, and get a glimpse into our philosophy of dentistry.
-Dr. Travis Coulter and Dr. Elizabeth Coulter believe in treating the whole individual, and in taking the time necessary to help you understand treatment options for a healthy, beautiful smile.
+Dr. Travis Coulter and our team believe in treating the whole individual, and in taking the time necessary to help you understand treatment options for a healthy, beautiful smile.

 For more information, call our office today or request your appointment through our online system.
 We can't wait to showcase Coulter Family Dentistry to you and your family!

 © Coulter Family Dentistry - 12121 E. Broadway Ave., Bldg II, Spokane Valley, WA 99206

 Spokane Valley, WA 99206-3300